aspose-cells/Aspose.Cells-API-References/english/net/aspose.cells.rendering/imageorprintoptions/defaulteditlanguage/_index.md

 ### Remarks

 It may display/render different layouts for text paragraph when different edit languages is set.
-Default is Auto.
+Default is !:DefaultEditLanguage.Auto.

 ### See Also